Calendar (Month of October)

 Origin

-The leaf may have been produced, or at least intended for use, in Venice.
-This is mainly based on the inclusion of the Consecration of the Basilica di San Marco (October 9).
-Another listed saint affiliated with the city is Saint Magnus of Oderzo (October 6, founded eight churches in Venice).
+The leaf was likely produced, or at least intended for use, in Venice.
+This is mainly based on the inclusion of the Consecration of the Basilica di San Marco (October 9) and Saint Magnus of Oderzo (October 6, founded eight churches in Venice).

 Provenance